How Inverse Distance Weighting (IDW) interpolation works

 IDW uses spatial autocorrelation in its math.
 Closer values have more effect while farther away ones have less effect.

 Specify the search distance or number of closest points.
 Set up a barrier.
-Choose a higher power settings for more localized peaks and troughs.
+Choose a higher power setting for more localized peaks and troughs.

 The Inverse Distance Weighting interpolation method is as flexible as they come.
 But it’s often the case that other interpolation techniques like kriging can help obtain a more robust model.